TanaSheFirst/Indian-Startup-Funding/README.md

 ## Skills Developed

-By completing this project, you'll build the following skills:
+By completing this project, I have built the following skills:

 - Asking **SMART** and effective questions
 - Structuring and cleaning data